There are two scholarship opportunities available for dependents of Lodge 146 membersAs well as another for QCC members only below

 - Must be a high school senior who will be entering their first year of a two year or four year program of academic study at a degree-granting, accredited college or university, within one year of graduation from high school.

-The winners for the afore mentioned scholarships will be selected by the Scholarship Committee consisting of International Vice Presidents Edward Power (Chairman), Lawrence McManamon, Joseph Maloney, retired International Vice President James Pressley and General Counsel Michael Stapp, or his designee.
+The winners for the afore mentioned scholarships will be selected by the Scholarship Committee consisting of retired International Vice Presidents Edward Power (Chairman), James Pressley, International Vice Presidents Joseph Maloney and Lawrence McManamon, and General Counsel Michael Stapp, or his designee.
 The winners will be selected on the basis of such factors, including academic achievement, career goals, extra-curricular activities, outside school activities and the applicant’s essay.

 min 350 word typed essay on this year’s topic: